-A fit note (or Statement of Fitness for Work) is a form your GP, hospital doctor or nurse can give you if your health affects your ability to work.
+A fit note (or Statement of Fitness for Work) is a form your healthcare professional, e.g. GP, hospital doctor or nurse, can give you if your health affects your ability to work.

 They are also called medical notes, sick notes or doctor's notes.
 You will need to show the fit note to your employer to get your sick pay.